kip-dk/angular-xrm-webresource/README.md

-# work-in-progress: I will remove this comment when done (2017-05-28).
-Expect it to happen within a few days.

-# Building Microsoft Dynamic 365 WebResources with Visual Studio and angular 4
+# Building Microsoft Dynamic 365 WebResources with Visual Studio and angular 4 - Version 1.0.0

-This project demonstrates an easy track to develop Microsoft Dynamic 365 WebResource components with angular 4.
+This project demonstrates an easy track to develop Microsoft Dynamics 365 WebResource components with angular 4.
 The setup has been created on a on-premesis development solution, and you might meet several obstacles if you try to develop against an online solution.
-The final solution can however be deploy online or on-premesis, using the normal Dynamic 365 solution deployment method.
+The final solution can however be deploy online or on-premesis, using the normal Dynamics 365 solution deployment method.

-## How to use, and where will it end up leaving you.
+## How to use, and where will it end up - leaving you.

 This guide is a step by step guide for building a very simple Visual Studio Solution that will allow you to create a full angular 4 application that can run inside a Dynamic 365 solution, online or on-premises.

-Even though a dynamic web resource is a web application, this project is using a simple command line tool as template.
-The reason for this is the basic nature of a dynamic 365 web resource.
+Even though a Dynamics 365 WebResource is a web application, this project is using a simple command line tool as template.
+The reason for this is the basic nature of a Dynamics 365 WebResource.
 It only allow simple html, javascript, css and image files.
 Nothing else.
 So any Visual Studio Web template will add things that are not supported anyway, ex.
 ASP.NET controllers and more.
-Secondly, the deployment model of web resources is also very strict.
-Files need to be uploaded to Dynamic 365 as WebResources, and eventually they will be deployed as single files (possible in sub folder structure).
-The angular cli build process is a perfect resource to optimize and prepare as few files as possible to be uploaded.
-This project will show you how, and even give you the needed code to automate the process.
-The automation process is included in the command line tool (Deploy).
+Secondly, the deployment model of WebResources is also very strict.
+Files need to be uploaded to Dynamics 365 as WebResources, and eventually they will be deployed as single files
+(possible in sub folder structure).
+The angular cli build process is a perfect tool to optimize and prepare as few files as possible to be uploaded.
+This project will show you how, and even gives you the needed code to automate the process.
+The automation process is included in the command line tool included in this solution file (Deploy).

 ## The following topics will be covered

 1. Creating a solution
 1. Create an angular application with angular cli
-1. Add the angular application to your visual studio solution
+1. Add the angular application to your Visual Studio solution
-1. Deploy the application to your Dynamic 365
+1. Deploy the application to Dynamics 365
-1. Make your angular cli application work - first in general, secondly with IE.
+1. Make your angular cli application work inside Dynamics 365 - first in general, secondly with IE.
-1. Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi
+1. Add a simple typescript xrm service that will allow data access through Dynamics 365 Web Api
-1. Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamic 365
+1. Setup a development environment that allow development and test, directly in Visual Studio, without prior deployment to Dynamics 365

 ## Creating a solution

 This project is a demo reference only, so the best starting point is proberbly not just to download this solution.
 But in very few steps, you can have your own solution up running.

-1. Open visualstudio
+1. Open Visual Studio
 1. Create new project, using the template [Other Project Types > Visual Solutions > Blank Solution ], in this guide I assume you are naming i ''''MyAngularSolution''''
 1. Add a Command line project to the solution, name it Deploy, because that is what is eventually gonna do.
 1. If you wish to use Git or other source control repository, now it is the time to add your solution to source control.
 Use whatever process you normally use.
-If you don't add you solution to source control now, you might come in trouble later, because the angular cli will add git source control to your angular project, if the folder is not already under source control.
+If you don't add your solution to source control now, you might come in trouble later, because the angular cli will add git source control to your angular project, if the folder is not already under source control.

 ## Create an angular application with angular cli

 If you didn’t already install the angular cli tool, you need to do so now.
-Follow the guide from this link.
+Follow the guide from the link below.

 Before you run too fast, just do the installation of angular cli for now.
 Get back here when you are ready to create a new angular app.